 Has 9 built-in programs that are useful for both beginners and experts alike.
 The screen displays a lot of useful information during exercise.
-The unique design dampens impact on your knees and legs.
+The unique design dampens the impact on your knees and legs.

 Some users may not find all the settings useful on a regular basis.

 Compact design to easily store.
 Alloy steel frame is sturdy and sleek and doesn't require electricity to use.
-Comes equipped with LCD monitor to track speed, distance, and calories burned.
+Comes equipped with an LCD monitor to track speed, distance, and calories burned.

 Not made for sprinting speeds.

 Quiet operation.
-Minimal assembly required; tools included.
+Minimal assembly required; tools are included.
 Offers 8- and 10-degree inclines.
 Has a 250-pound weight capacity.
 Belt surface is textured for additional stability.
 Long, padded handles for safety.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.